 Cheaper hoops come with polycarbonate backboards which are fine for all intents and purposes.
 However, they lack the rebound qualities of higher-quality material backboards.
 In other words, the rebound might feel flat and unnatural.

-Furthermore, a polycarbonate backboard also becomes brittle in around 3-5 years.
+Furthermore, a polycarbonate backboard can become brittle in around 3-5 years under significant UV exposure.
 Its lifespan is significantly shorter than acrylic and tempered glass backboards which can easily last 10-20 years.